enmanuelduran/enmascript/content/articles/2021-03-20-better-ways-of-tracking-data-in-your-web-application-that-you-may-not-know-of.md

 ![](/images/2021-03-19-enmascript-google-ping-firefox.png)

-The goal of this article is to open your mind to other possibilities to improve the consistency of your application specially on how to efficiently track data while giving users the best experience possible.
+The goal of this article is to open your mind to other possibilities to improve the consistency of your application specially on how to efficiently track data while giving users the best experience possible, remember to <mark>always take into consideration your users privacy and do not take this lightly</mark>, make sure to only track what is necessary and keep data anonimized.

-Hope you enjoy it!
+Hope you enjoyed it!